-The Company recognises a loss allowance for expected credit losses on financial assets measured at amortised cost and applies a three stage approach to measuring ECLs based on the change in credit risk since initial recognition:
+The Company applies a three-stage approach to measuring ECLs based on the change in credit risk since initial recognition:

 - Stage 1: if the credit risk of the financial instrument at the reporting date has not increased significantly since initial recognition then the loss allowance is calculated as the lifetime cash shortfalls that will result if a default occurs in the next 12 months, weighted by the probability of that default occurring. - Stage 2: if there has been a significant increase in credit risk ("SICR") since initial recognition, the loss allowance is calculated as the ECL over the remaining life of the financial instrument.
-If it is subsequently determined that there has no longer been a SICR since initial recognition, then the loss allowance reverts to reflecting 12 month expected losses. - Stage 3: if there has been a SICR since initial recognition and the financial instrument is deemed creditimpaired (see below for definition of credit-impaired), the loss allowance is calculated as the ECL over the remaining life of the financial instrument.
+If it is subsequently determined that there has no longer been a SICR since initial recognition, then the loss allowance reverts to reflecting 12-month expected losses. - Stage 3: if there has been a SICR since initial recognition and the financial instrument is deemed creditimpaired (see below for definition of credit-impaired), the loss allowance is calculated as the ECL over the remaining life of the financial instrument.
 If it is subsequently determined that there has no longer been a SICR since initial recognition, then the loss allowance reverts to reflecting 12 month expected losses.